Locations:

 • Going simple at restaurants: Look for simply prepared foods if you eat out.
 More processed food is more likely to be high in sodium.
 So, opt for a baked potato instead of mashed potatoes, or choose a side salad (dressing on the side) over a bowl of soup.

 • Keeping a journal: It might help to keep a record of how much sodium you eat every day to track progress.
 You can write it down or use a meal tracking app.
-“It’s about building knowledge so you can make the best choices,” says Zumpano.
+“It’s about building knowledge so you can make the best choices,” notes Zumpano.

 Advertisement